flackoon/ruby-notebook/polished_ruby_programming/docs/designing_useful_custom_classes.md

 This approach is slightly more complex than the initial approach, but it performs almost as well and will make it easier to expand later.

+## Learning when to use custom data structures

+Ruby only offers 2 main core data structures for collections, arrays, and hashes.
+They are not very simple though.
+Actually, they are complex internally.
+For example, when adding an element on an array when the array doesn't have any room internally, Ruby expands the array not by a single element, but in relation to how large the array currently is, so if you keep adding elements to the array, it doesn't need ot resize the array each time.

+Likewise, for small hash tables, Ruby may store the hash table as a simple list if it thinks it will be faster to scan the list than use a real hash table.
+If it grows, Ruby will internally convert the list into a real hash table, at the point at which it roughly determines that it will be faster to use a separate hash lookup.